-Faletau ready for Wales Six Nations call-up
+Wales call up Faletau for England game

 |Coverage: Listen to match commentary on BBC Radio 5 Live, BBC Radio Wales and BBC Radio Cymru; Text commentary and highlights on BBC Sport website and app.

-Taulupe Faletau is ready to be called up to Wales' Six Nations squad ahead of Saturday's trip to Twickenham.
+Taulupe Faletau has been called into Wales' Six Nations squad for Saturday's game against England at Twickenham after recovering from injury.

-The British and Irish Lions back rower proved his fitness by playing 80 minutes in his second game back for Bath after seven months out injured.
+The British and Irish Lions back rower played 80 minutes on Saturday in his second game back for Bath after seven months out injured.

-Faletau says Wales head coach Wayne Pivac has been in contact "to see how I am and if I am playing or not".

-"It's up to them.
-If they call me, then obviously I am not going to say no. We will find out soon," Faletau said.

-After a heavy defeat out in Ireland, Wales revived their title defence with victory over Scotland.
-They now face England before home matches against France and Italy.
+After a heavy defeat by Ireland, Wales revived their title defence with victory over Scotland.

 Faletau made a try-scoring comeback when he played an hour against Wasps on 12 February and was on for the duration in Sunday's loss against Leicester.